SummaryRead the full fact sheet

 - discomfort with intercourse

-- protrusion of the vagina out through the vaginal entrance (in severe cases).
+- protrusion of the vaginal wall out through the vaginal entrance (in severe cases)

 Risk factors for bladder prolapse

-Risk factors for bladder prolapse include anything that puts pressure on the pelvic floor, such as:
+Risk factors for bladder prolapse include anything that puts pressure on the pelvic floor and affects its function, such as:

 - pregnancy and childbirth